-Engine and drivetrain mounts are considered part of these allowances
+Engine and drivetrain mounts are considered part of these allowances 120 - 2024 SCCA® NATIONAL SOLO® RULES and any material is permitted.
+The allowances of Section 16.1.O may be used to affix brackets, but these brackets shall serve no purpose other than engine and drivetrain mounting (e.g., they may not provide chassis stiffening).

-- and any material is permitted.
-The allowances of Section 16.1.O may be used to affix brackets, but these brackets shall serve no purpose other than engine and drivetrain mounting (e.g., they may not provide chassis stiffening). - E. Suspension components are unrestricted as long as they use the original attachment points.
+- E. Suspension components are unrestricted as long as they use the original attachment points.
 Cars equipped with MacPherson strut suspension may add or remove material from the top of the strut tower to facilitate installation of adjuster plate.
-The sides of the strut tower may not be modified. - F. Steering modifications are permitted as follows: - 1.
-Steering components, including the steering rack and/or box, tie rods, idler arms, power assist devices, and related components may be replaced, added, moved, or removed.
+The sides of the strut tower may not be modified. - F. Steering modifications are permitted as follows: - Steering components, including the steering rack and/or box, tie rods, idler arms, power assist devices, and related components may be replaced, added, moved, or removed.
 The steering column within the passenger compartment is specifically excluded from this allowance.
 This does not permit removal or modification of columnmounted accessories.
-Wheel-mounted electrical switches such as those for the horn, radio, cruise control, or shifter may be relocated and/or replaced, or eliminated. - Rear-steer devices may be replaced with solid links. - Supplemental steering gear boxes or steering quickeners are allowed as long as they are mounted in accordance with Section 16.1.F.1. - 4.
+Wheel-mounted electrical switches such as those for the horn, radio, cruise control, or shifter may be relocated and/or replaced, or eliminated. - 2.
+Rear-steer devices may be replaced with solid links. - 3.
+Supplemental steering gear boxes or steering quickeners are allowed as long as they are mounted in accordance with Section 16.1.F.1. - 4.
 Steering wheels and associated mounting hardware may be replaced.
 This does not permit removal or modification of the steering column or column-mounted accessories.
 OE wheel-mounted electrical switches such as those for the horn, radio, cruise control, or shifter may be relocated and/or replaced, or eliminated. - G. Subframe connectors are allowed as per Street Prepared Section 15.2.E. - H. Front hoods (engine covers), engine covers, trunk lids and hatches not containing glass, front fenders, rear fenders not part of chassis structure (unibody), front & rear bodywork, and side skirts may be modified or replaced, and may be attached with removable fasteners.
 Associated hardware including latches, hinges, window washer system, and hood liners may be modified, removed, or replaced.
-Non-metallic fender liners may be modified, replaced, or removed. - Tires compliant in Street, Street Touring®, or Street Prepared categories are permitted. - J. Rear passenger seat(s), including restraints and associated hardware may be removed.
+Non-metallic fender liners may be modified, replaced, or removed.
+Convertible soft tops may be modified, replaced, or removed. - I. Tires compliant in Street, Street Touring®, or Street Prepared categories are permitted. - J. Rear passenger seat(s), including restraints and associated hardware may be removed.
 When rear seats are removed, the back of the front seats defines the end of the passenger compartment. - K. Aerodynamic Aids: Wings may be added, removed, or modified.
 Non-OE wings may only be attached to the rear deck/hatch area behind the centerline of the rear axle.
 The total combined surface area of all wings shall not exceed 8 sq. ft.
-(0.7432 m2) as calculated per the Wing Area
+(0.7432 m2) as calculated per the Wing Area Computation in Section 12.
+The number of wing elements is limited to two (2).